Die casting: Lubricants

 Water-based lubricants are the most used type of lubricant, because of health, environmental, and safety reasons.
 Unlike solvent-based lubricants, if water is properly treated to remove all minerals from it, it will not leave any by-product in the dies.
 If the water is not properly treated, then the minerals can cause surface defects and discontinuities.
+Lubricants are also used to regulate die temperature.
+The cooling effect of die-lubricant spray depended on die surface temperature, fluid pressure, and lubricant chemistry.

 Today "water-in-oil" and "oil-in-water" emulsions are used, because, when the lubricant is applied, the water cools the die surface by evaporating, hence depositing the oil that helps release the shot.
 A common mixture for this type of emulsion is thirty parts water to one part oil, however in extreme cases a ratio of one-hundred to one is used.
 Oils that are used include heavy residual oil (HRO), animal fat, vegetable fat, synthetic oil, and all sorts of mixtures of these.
 HROs are gelatinous at room temperature, but at the high temperatures found in die casting, they form a thin film.
 Other substances are added to control the viscosity and thermal properties of these emulsions, e.g. graphite, aluminium, mica.
 Other chemical additives are used to inhibit rusting and oxidation.
 In addition emulsifiers are added to improve the emulsion manufacturing process, e.g. soap, alcohol esters, ethylene oxides.

 Historically, solvent-based lubricants, such as diesel fuel and kerosene, were commonly used.
 These were good at releasing the part from the die, but a small explosion occurred during each shot, which led to a build-up of carbon on the mould cavity walls.
 However, they were easier to apply evenly than water-based lubricants.